For those who don’t have time to read the full article, here’s a “too long; didn’t read” summary:

 - Nonetheless, people often need to do analysis on MongoDB data.

 - Historically, it has been common to replicate MongoDB data into a SQL database for analytics using a process like ETL.
-Companies like Holistics and Fivetran do this.
+Companies like Fivetran and Lyftron do this.
 This practice is effective but costly and requires a lot of additional infrastructure.

 - A new best practice is emerging in this space that gives analysts the best of both worlds – performing native MongoDB analytics with BI products like the one we created at Knowi.